 Most consultations start with you explaining your idea.
 This can be anything from a fully formed concept to a rough feeling or reference images.
 The artist will ask questions to clarify what you want, such as style, size, placement, symbolism, and how open you are to artistic interpretation.
 This is also the time to talk honestly about what you like, what you don’t like, and any tattoos you already have that the new piece needs to work around.

 From there, the artist will help translate your idea into something that works as a tattoo.
 They may suggest changes to size, placement, or detail based on how tattoos age, how the body moves, and how the design will sit on your anatomy.
 This isn’t about watering your idea down—it’s about making sure it holds up years down the line.
 A good consultation often includes guidance you wouldn’t think to ask for if you’re new to tattooing.
+Tattoo artists have a wealth of knowladge so never be afraid to ask for ideas or to show you examples of what they are suggesting.

 Practical details are covered as well.
-This includes pricing, estimated session length, how many sessions might be needed, and the artist’s booking process.
-Many artists will explain their deposit policy at this stage and how it applies to drawing time or cancellations.
-This is also when you’ll schedule the tattoo appointment if you decide to move forward.
+This includes pricing, estimated session length, how many sessions might be needed, and the artist’s booking process and policies.
+Many artists will explain their deposit policy at this stage and how it applies to drawing time, bookings and cancellations.

 Health and safety topics may come up, especially if you have allergies, medical conditions, or skin concerns.
 The artist might ask about previous tattoo experiences, how you heal, or whether you’ve had issues with scarring or reactions before.
 This helps them adjust their approach if needed.